-Dear Parents/ Carers,
+Dear Pupils of Year 9, Parents/ Carers,

-Bespoke Curriculum Choices 2022 onwards
+Bespoke Curriculum Choices 2023 onwards

-Year 9 is a key period in the academic journey for our pupils as during this year you will select your subject options for study at GCSE / Vocational level.
+Year 9 is a key period in the academic journey you, as during this year you will select your subject options for study at GCSE / Vocational level.
 It is essential that you use this booklet, along with the wide range of guidance and events that will take place over the next few months to determine the correct choices for you.
+Your parents and carers will also play a key role in discussing your choices with you.